fgassert/process-gddp/README.md

 # prep-climate-indicators
 Processing scripts for NEX-GDDP and LOCA CMIP5 climate datasets.

-This repository contains a script for generating ensemble indicators from the downscaled CMIP5 datasets:  NASA Earth Exchange Global Daily Downscaled Projections ([NEX-GDDP](https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp)) (Thrasher and Nemani 2015) for the globe and Localized Constructed Analogs ([LOCA](https://gdo-dcp.ucllnl.org/downscaled_cmip_projections/)) CMIP5 projections for the continental United States (Pierce, Cayan, and Thrasher 2014; Maurer et al. 2007).
+This repository contains a script for generating ensemble indicators from the downscaled CMIP5 datasets [NEX-GDDP](https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp) (global) and [LOCA](https://gdo-dcp.ucllnl.org/downscaled_cmip_projections/) (continental US).

 These data can be viewed at https://prepdata.org/explore.